jjYBdx4IL/hitbox-client/README.md

 # hitbox-client

-## Inteded Use Case
+## Intended Use Case

 restream.io in combination with hitbox and twitch.

+Currently this project accesses twitch IRC and HitBox websockets API.
+We are utlizing our own simple IRC client based on Apache commons-net Telnet implementation.

 ## Features

-* configuration via xml config file
+* configuration via xml config files
+* seamless reconnects
-* play a sound for each chat message (twitch+hitbox)
+* play a sound for each chat message (twitch+hitbox, useful for those who don't watch their chat too much)
-* write chat messages to a log file and delete the log file after 30 seconds of inactivity (good for OBS use; twitch+hitbox)
+* write chat messages to a log file and delete the log file after 30 seconds of inactivity (good for including chat in the stream; twitch+hitbox)
-* play a sound for each new follower (hitbox only)
+* play a sound for each new follower (hitbox only atm)
 * write latest follower to a text file for OBS inclusion (hitbox only)

-## TODO
+## General Implementation Structure

-* reconnects
-* refactoring, rework proof-of-concept into sth bigger, add tray support, cfg dialog etc.
+There are the specific Twitch, HitBox etc. client implementations.
+Those get handled by specific CCMs (client connection managers), each of which runs in its own TimerTask at regular intervals and checks the connection state.
+If something is wrong with the connection, we drop the entire Twitch, HitBox etc. client and set up a new one, each time making sure we re-setup the chat/follower listener structure.